elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 ### Modelling taxonomic information

-The above lengthy explanation is to introduce the need for self-relations.
-Taxonomists speak of a `Taxon`, which is a concept that encompasses Orders, Genera, Species, as well as several more.
+Modelling taxonomic information is a typical example where we need self-relations.
+Taxonomists speak of a `Taxon`, which is a concept that encompasses Divisions, Orders, Families, as well as several more.
 Each of these names identifies a `Rank`, and a `Taxon` has a rank (or, in Ecto terms, it `belongs_to` a rank), and also belongs to one taxon at a higher rank.
 A `Rank` has nothing more than a name.
 We could add an integer value to represent its depth in the taxonomy tree of life, but let's forget about that for the time being.

 The above mentioned taxa ('taxa' is the Greek plural form for taxon) are so organized: